This is the multi-page printable view of this section. Click here to print.

 Detailed description

-Detailed InformationCan view detailed information of DaemonSet
+Detailed InformationCan view detailed DaemonSet information

-EventCheck events that occurred within the DaemonSet
+eventCheck events that occurred within the DaemonSet

-PodCheck the pod information of the DaemonSet
+PodCheck DaemonSet pod information

-Metadata InformationCheck the metadata information of the DaemonSet
+Metadata InformationCheck the DaemonSet’s metadata information

-Object InformationCheck the object information of the DaemonSet
+Object InformationCheck the DaemonSet object information

 Table.
 DaemonSet detailed information items